About Dr.RA

 About our Training

-Those who engage in this work often experience greater steadiness in their daily responsibilities, clearer decision making, healthier boundaries, and renewed capacity to provide care with compassion, clarity, and professionalism.
+Those who engage in this work often experience greater steadiness in their responsibilities, clearer decision making, healthier boundaries, and renewed capacity to provide care with compassion, clarity, and professionalism.

 Moments capturing steady presence and mindful care.